JJRC Q46 Speed Runner RC Car Review

 Package and Manual

-The box is simple cardboard but highly printed.
+The box is a simple cardboard but highly printed.
 There’s a photo of the red colorway on one side, and the blue colorway on the other.
 One short end has the undercarriage, and on the other end, the controller.

-The manual is a small pamphlet, with a bunch of info about using the machine.
-Most of it is fairly obvious though, and the “troubleshooting” section is fairly useless.
-If you buy this car you likely already know how to use it.
+The manual is a small pamphlet with a bunch of info about using the machine.
+Most of it is fairly obvious, though, and the “troubleshooting” section is fairly useless.
+If you buy this car, you likely already know how to use it.
 If you don’t, the manual will help.
 If you have trouble, you’ll probably turn to online sources anyway, and the manual wouldn’t be of help.

 Build Quality and Durability